 This censorship of intellectuals was part of Mao’s vision of eradicating all things bourgeois from his country.
 And one seemingly minor – but critical for my purposes here – offshoot from this culling of ‘class enemies’ was Mao’s encouragement of his people to remove manners of any sort from their verbal and physical behaviours.

 The glorious thing about China is that, in some ways, it follows and realises the American Dream better than America ever can today.
-In China, anyone has the opportunity to make anything of themselves.
+In China, as Jung Chang herself demonstrates in the latter half of Wild Swans, anyone has the opportunity to make anything of themselves.

 Despite the censorship and media control, paradoxically, people are free to do as they wish and be what they wish to be.
 But this behaviour takes guts, and a lot of cutting others down in order to reach the top.

 This attitude has produced the second strongest economy of the twenty-first century (likely soon to be the first), but it has also created a nation of people who do not follow the same pattern of social behaviour that most in the west, and certainly in the UK, have come to expect from others.

 While this may be an interesting history lesson, it’s also worth very simply mentioning that people do not have to behave the way that you want them to.
 This might be an obvious point for some, but it wasn’t for me.
 And, much to my shame, too often during my time in Shanghai did I find myself behaving like a missionary, calling the wonderful and fascinating and passionate people around me ‘rude’ or ‘callous’.
 They are no such thing.
 Wild Swans proved this to me.